-Black Friday, the start of the holiday shopping season, falls on November 24 this year.
+So, this year, it looks like the Black Friday deals will kick off on November 29.
 However you’d be forgiven for thinking the whole thing has started already, with many shops running “Black Friday” sales way in advance of the actual date.
 You can find some decent deals right now, but in general, the best deals come on Black Friday and Cyber Monday.
-So ultimately, it's better to wait it out—it's just a little under two weeks away.
+So ultimately, it's better to wait it out—it's just a week away.

 When it comes to other retailers, you should start comparing the current deal price with the leaked Black Friday ads which have been hitting the Internet recently.
 Again, it depends on where you go, but many places currently have discounts which will actually turn into much greater discounts when Black Friday rolls around.
 You might be led into thinking Black Friday is the best day of the year to get your deals, but that’s not strictly true.
 Often you’ll see equivalent, or even better deals throughout the year.
 So do remember that while you will see great discounts over the coming weeks, it is still a marketing ploy.